 Hello!
 We are Floss, Dez, Sam (aged 13) and Evan (aged 11).
 In 2015, we left our jobs and schools, rented out our house and spent a year backpacking around Asia and Australia.
-Now we’re in the planning stages of our next family world adventure.
-It’s a big one and it involves a sailing, Read More
+Now we’ve started our next family world adventure.
+It’s a big one and it involves a sailing boat and the world! , Read More

 I first saw a Water-to-Go filter bottle at the Adventure Travel Show in London a few years ago.
 A man was filling up a chunky black plastic bottle from a fish tank full of muddy water, and then pouring out clear water into a glass and drinking it.
 In fact, he was passing it round for us to drink too.
 Impressive, I thought.
 He claimed these Water-to-Go bottles had a unique water filtration system which filtered out 99.9% of the contaminants in water.
 “We don’t need those”, I thought, but I’d been hypnotised by his cheap selling trick, so I bought two bottles anyway.
 Our Water-to-Go bottles were tested thoroughly for a year while backpacking across Asia and Australia, Water-to-Go filter bottles are now an essential item for travelling.
 Read More